Illumina/SMNCopyNumberCaller/README.md

 # SMNCopyNumberCaller

-SMNCopyNumberCaller is a tool to call the copy number of full-length SMN1, full-length SMN2, as well as SMN* (SMN1/2Δ7–8, with a deletion of Exon7-8) from a WGS bam file.
-Please refer to our [medRxiv link](https://www.medrxiv.org/content/10.1101/19006635v1) for details about the method.
+SMNCopyNumberCaller is a tool to call the copy number of full-length SMN1, full-length SMN2, as well as SMN2Δ7–8 (SMN2 with a deletion of Exon7-8) from a whole-genome sequencing (WGS) BAM file.
+This caller works with standard WGS sequencing depth (>=30X), and is insensitive to various aligners (BWA and Isaac have been tested and no difference was observed).
+Please refer to our [medRxiv link](https://www.medrxiv.org/content/10.1101/19006635v2) for details about the method.

 SMNCopyNumberCaller is provided under the terms and conditions of the [Apache License Version 2.0](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/LICENSE.txt).
 It requires several third party packages (numpy, scipy, statsmodels and pysam) provided under other open source licenses, which are listed in [COPYRIGHT.txt](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/COPYRIGHT.txt).